 Ruifeng Night Market (Kaohsiung)

-Kaohsiung city’s most famous night market among locals is Ruifang Night Market (瑞豐夜市, also spelled Rueifong Night Market).
+Kaohsiung best night market, in my opinion, is Ruifeng Night Market (瑞豐夜市, also spelled Ruifong Night Market).

 The market is north of the city center.
 Even though it’s close to Lotus Pond and Zuoying HSR Station, comparatively few tourists make it here.
 This is a shame (or perhaps blessing, depending on how you look at it), as the night market boasts some delicious traditional and creative modern foods.

-A few items that really stood out for me were the best mochi I’ve ever had here, the fresh milk tea here, and the exceptionally good oyster omelets here.
+A few items that really stood out for me were the best mochi I’ve ever had, fresh milk tea, oyster omelets, and what might just be the best deep fried chicken fillet in Taiwan.

 Access is from Kaohsiung Arena MRT Station.
-See my guide to Kaohsiung here.
+See my guide to Kaohsiung and all the major night markets in the city.

 Liuhe Night Market (Kaohsiung)